 go mod tidy

-The example implements WEB server with two HTTP handlers: /api/slow
+The example implements a web server with two HTTP handlers: /api/slow and /api/fast.
+Start the application with:

 go run main.go